Add extended metrics for Azure virtual machines

 Enable extended metrics in the Azure portal

 Standard metrics are host computer metrics.
-The [Host] Percentage CPU metric is one example.
+The Percentage CPU metric is one example.
 There are also basic metrics for guest VMs and they're also called extended metrics.
-Examples of extended metrics include [Guest] Memory percentage and [Guest] Memory available.
+Examples of extended metrics include \Memory% Committed Bytes In Use and \Memory\Available Bytes.

 Enabling extended metrics is straightforward.
 For each VM, enable guest-level monitoring.
 When you enable guest-level monitoring, the Azure diagnostics agent is installed on the VM.
 By default, a basic set of extended metrics are added.
 The following process is the same for classic and regular VMs and the same for Windows and Linux VMs.